AdonisEnProvence/Darkly/search_images_sql_injection/Ressources/Explanations.md

 We can see that the last image contains a hash to handle `1928e8083cf461a51303633093573c46`.

-### Retrieving the flag
+#### Retrieving the flag

 Via md5 decrypt of `1928e8083cf461a51303633093573c46` containted in the `comment` list_images table column that leads to `albatroz`.

 Hashing using sha256 the `albatroz` results in `f2a29020ef3132e01dd61df97fd33ec8d7fcd1388cc9601e7db691d17d4d6188` which is our flag.

-## Solution
+## How to exploit the breach

+Having a SQL injection breach can lead to be leaking the whole database entries, involving users' personal information, emails, password, etc.

+But not only about stealing data, a hacker could even insert entries in a specific table, for example to add credits to his account.
+A hacker could even delete all the entries of a table – let's hope you made regular backups of your database.

+## How to avoid this breach

 A solution to avoid this kind of breach would be to escape received image id using either your native database escaping tools or manually.

-An other solution would be to use an ORM that will natively prevent sql injections.
+An other solution would be to use an ORM that will natively prevent SQL injections.

+You could also define restricted accesses to the connection to the database: restricted access to only a few tables, no deletion permission, no reading permission for critical tables, etc.

 ### Php Example